proshian/neuroswipe/README.md

 The positional encodeing is the same as in "Attention is all you need": it's a fixed embedding based on harmonic oscilations.

+> [!NOTE]
+> In my research keyboard key embeddings used in encoder and charracter embeddings used in decoder are different entities.

 ### Other models

 * There were experiments where first tranformer encoder layer can input a sequence with elements of a dimension different from other encoder layers.
 Actually, I used this kind of custom transfomer in yandex cup, but I don't the difference in performance or parameters economy substential.